- Partner, Lerners LLP (2001 to present)

 - Admitted to Ontario Bar (1995)

 - Bachelor of Laws, Osgoode Hall Law School, York University (1993)

 - Master of Philosophy, University of Sussex, England (1989)

 - Bachelor of Arts (Honours), Queen’s University (1987)

-In her leisure time, Elizabeth enjoys spending time with her young son and collecting contemporary Canadian art, canoeing, reading and travel.
+In her leisure time, Elizabeth enjoys spending time with her family and collecting contemporary Canadian art, canoeing, reading, music and travel.